maxmeg70/allievi/README.md

 # allievi
-create users for generic school
+Create users for generic school
+#Different ways of managing school with Python